 This is a graduate readings course on the second half of American history.
-We will study American history from 1865 to the present emphasizing important themes of race, class, gender, nationalism, Americanization, imperialism, warfare, dominance of the two party system, and the perceived decline of American civilization and its rebirth.
-Prerequisite: Graduate standing.
+We will study American history from 1865 to the present emphasizing important themes of race, class, gender, nationalism, Americanization, imperialism warfare, dominance of the two party system, and the perceived decline of American civilization and its rebirth.

-Pacific Islands History
+HIST 6551 Pacific Islands History